danimelchor/website/static/media/1-important-extraction.03f507d6.md

 And there we go!
 Thinking out of the box we were able to extract relevant information from a text.
 Think about it: if you have a question about the email, just ask the computer! ;)

 Here are other questions I asked the model that I found interesting.
-Try changing them and seeing the output, but remember to remove the regex checking if it's not about names!
+Try your own questions and see what answer the model gives you, but remember to remove/change the regex checking if it's not about names!

 ```bash
 Q: What is his phone number?